 - Julep strainer: A Julep strainer looks like a large, perforated spoon

 - Muddler.
-A muddler is a great tool for crushing fruit and herbs so they release their gorgeous flavors for cocktails such as the Mojito.
+A muddler is a great tool for crushing fruit and herbs, so they release their gorgeous flavours for cocktails such as the Mojito.
 If your cocktail kit doesn’t include a muddler, don’t panic!
 Use the flat end of a rolling pin or a pestle instead.

 - Tongs.
-Some cocktail kits will include tongs so you can look like the ultimate pro when adding garnishes and ice to cocktails.
+Some cocktail kits will include tongs, look like the ultimate pro when adding garnishes and ice to cocktails.

 - Chopping board.
-Dedicate a small chopping board for cocktails so you can prepare your garnishes easily.
-A useful tip is to wet a thin dish cloth or piece of kitchen paper and place it underneath your chopping board to stop it from slipping around
+Dedicate a small chopping board for cocktails to prepare your garnishes easily.
+A useful tip is to wet a piece of kitchen paper and place it underneath your chopping board to stop it from slipping around

 - Sharp knife.
 A small, serrated knife is perfect for cutting fruits for your cocktails without blunting